TunaHim/Climate-Extremes-AI-Agent/README.md

 ## Deployment (Streamlit Community Cloud)

-The repository is configured for a free public deployment so you can share a clickable link in your CV.
+The repository is configured for a free public deployment.

 ### What ships with the repo